-Fungi are an ideal food because they have a fairly high content of protein (typically 20-30% crude protein as a percentage of dry matter) which contains all of the amino acids which are essential to human and animal nutrition.
-Fungal biomass is easily digested, the chitinous wall provides a source of dietary fibre, and although filamentous fungi, in contrast to yeasts, have a relatively low vitamin content, they do contain B-vitamins, are characteristically low in fat.
+Fungi are an ideal food because they have a fairly high protein content (typically 20-30% crude protein as a percentage of dry matter) which contains all of the amino acids essential to human and animal nutrition.
+Fungal biomass is easily digested except the chitinous wall which provides a source of dietary fibre, and although filamentous fungi, in contrast to yeasts, have a relatively low vitamin content, they do contain some B-vitamins and are characteristically low in fat.
 Also, an extremely important attribute of all fungal food is that it is virtually free of cholesterol.
 Consequently, fungal protein foods compete successfully with animal protein foods (i.e. meat) on health grounds.
 Since, in principle, fungal foods can be produced readily using waste products as substrates, fungal foods should also be able to compete successfully on grounds of primary cost.
 In this chapter we will emphasise the technology, which is often hidden, on which traditional exploitation processes depend.
 We emphasise 'exploitation' not just usage.
 Exploitation is the act of successfully applying industry to any object.
 This chapter is not a guide for mushroom pickers with notes about tasty subjects and piquant recipes.
-This chapter deals with fungi as food on an industrial scale and will indicate how both old and new industries could, in some cases should, develop in the future.
+This chapter deals with fungi as food on an industrial scale and will indicate how both old and new industries could, and in some cases should, develop in the future.
 We include some mention of supplementary nutrients and health products under the heading 'food', and will also deal with products which have important roles in processing or as components of food.
 Our focus is on the filamentous fungi but we must acknowledge that the yeasts play a dominant role where biotechnology is applied to the food industry, being essential in brewing and bread making, and important sources of single-cell protein and dietary supplements.
 Although these fungal activities are crucial to human existence (life without bread and wine would be poor life indeed!) and support massive industries (annual global consumption of ethanol is currently 30 billion litres) they are excluded from this account because the yeasts concerned are not filamentous fungi.
-On the other hand, traditional solid state fermentations for producing mushrooms and other food products and in recent years the Quorn fermentation provide us with a sufficient range of examples of filamentous fungi being almost equally crucial to human affairs (Table 1).
+On the other hand, traditional solid state fermentations for producing mushrooms and other food products, plus in recent years myco-protein (for use in Quorn products) [Quorn[TM] and the Quorn[TM] logo are trademarks of Marlow Foods Ltd] via fermentation provide us with a sufficient range of examples where filamentous fungi are almost equally crucial to human affairs (Table 10.1).